Logiqx/sse-results/docs/tech/server.md

         - n.b.
 The history list will require a mutex to avoid race conditions.
       - Record the connection in the log file.

-Sleep for 5 seconds before repeating this process.
+The master thread will ensure that detection of motions is not attempted more frequently than every 5 or 10 seconds.

-#### Thread 2 - Inspect Metadata
+#### Thread Pool 2 - Inspect Metadata

 A number of worker threads (typically 4) will be reading from the "connections" queue.